godfreynolan/jetpacks/readme.md

 }
 ```

 In the `features > route > reposiotry` folder, an interface called `RouteRepository` was created.
 In it, a function to get all routes was defined.
-Then, a class called `RouteRepositoryImpl` was created and implemented the corresponding interface.
+Then, a class called `RouteRepositoryImpl` was created which implemented the corresponding interface.
 In addition, the `RouteDao` was injected into the implementation of the interface.

 ```kotlin
 interface RouteRepository {